 User agents often send many headers that affect the returned response.
-Every header the server considered important must be set either as separate Vary headers or into a comma separated list of headers.
+Every header the server considered important must be set either as separate Vary headers or into a comma-separated list of headers.
 The first variant with multiple headers is allowed, but discouraged as not all implementations are all that clever in how they parse headers.
 The more headers a response varies on, the more cache variants must be maintained, and the less effective caching will be.

 You can expect to find the following Vary response header on top websites with multi-lingual content: Vary: Accept-Encoding, Accept-Language, Cookie, User-Agent.
 The last two headers, the Cookie and User-Agent, is often omitted by mistake as developers often forget to set them.
 Forgetting to declare variations on the first request header, Cookie, can lead to information leakage; whereas the last can lead to usability and compatibility problems.

 An incorrectly configured Vary: Accept-Encoding response header can lead to problems such as double-gzipping (or even gzip-deflate-gzipping) where compression is applied and then reapplied through multiple caching layers.
-This will of course lead to the returned page appearing scrambled and broken to the user, as the User Agent wouldn’t know what to do with the returned page.
+This will, of course, lead to the returned page appearing scrambled and broken to the user, as the User Agent wouldn’t know what to do with the returned page.

 A very common implementation error that I’ve come across in many places is to only include a request header in the Vary response header for requests that have that header set.
-Even if a request don’t contain the header you’re varying on, its omission is in itself a unique variant.
+Even if a request doesn’t contain the header you’re varying on, its omission is in itself a unique variant.